Don't Let the Bastards Grind You Down

-Don't Let The Bastards Grind You Down is the seventh studio album by The Toasters.
-It has a much more mature sound than their previous albums and wasn't as solely focused on one genre (2-Tone) as their other albums before it had been.
+Don't Let the Bastards Grind You Down is the seventh studio album by the Toasters.
 The album's cover includes the supposed-Latin motto, "Illegitimis non carborundum", which is supposed to mean "one must not be ground down by the bastards", although it is largely faux-Latin, with "carborundum" (intended to look like a Latin gerundive) actually referring to silicon carbide, a type of abrasive.